 Common Tansy

-Photo credit: Lisa Scott
+Photo credit: Dave Steers

-Vectors of spread
+Vectors of Spread

 ID Characteristics

-General: Common Tansy is a perennial forb that is a member of the Daisy family (Asteraceae).
+General: Common tansy is a perennial forb that is a member of the Daisy family (Asteraceae).

-Flowers: Common Tansy flowers are button-like, yellow, aromatic and lack petals.
+Flowers: Common tansy flowers are button-like, yellow, aromatic and lack petals.
 They occur in dense, flat-topped clusters at the top of the stems.
 One plant can have 20 – 200 flower heads.

 Stems: Are branched, purplish-red and dotted with glands.
-Common Tansy can grow up to 1.8 m tall.
+Common tansy can grow up to 1.8 m tall.

 Leaves: Are deeply lobed, dark green, and finely divided and arranged alternately along the stem.
-Common Tansy leaves are fern-like and strongly aromatic when crushed.
+Common tansy leaves are fern-like and strongly aromatic when crushed.

 Seeds: Are yellow-brown with short, five-toothed crowns.